-

 Getting rid of a colour:

 - If you end up in a situation where you have only cards of one colour, and the others don't have it, you'll be safe from further harm.
 On the other hand, you won't be harming others either (so all become safer), but it's still advantegous.
+(Note that you might still get the starting turn.)

-- However, more often the others will still have some cards of that colour, so make sure you don't end up with just mid cards (6 - 10) of that lonely colour - as you'd likely win most of the remaining tricks of that colour.
+- However, more often the others will still have some cards of that colour, so make sure you don't end up with just mid cards (6 - 10) of that lonely colour - as you'd then likely win most of the remaining tricks of that colour.

 -